Your Bank Is Already Dead — You Just Haven't Noticed

 Frequently Asked Questions

 Yes — with caveats.
 Most major payment apps (PayPal, Apple Pay, Cash App) hold your funds in partner banks that carry FDIC insurance up to $250,000.
 However, smaller fintech apps may not offer the same protection.
-Always check the app's insurance status before storing significant balances.
+Always check the insurance status before storing significant balances.

-If the app fails, your money is typically returned to you through the partner bank that actually holds the funds.
+If the app fails, your money is typically returned through the partner bank that actually holds the funds.
 In 2026, regulators have strengthened protections for app-based accounts.
 But the process can take weeks.
 Fintech experts recommend never keeping more than one month's expenses in any single payment app.

 Almost all of them do — in anonymized or aggregated form.
 Read the privacy policy carefully.
 Apps like Apple Pay claim they don't sell personal data, but others like PayPal and Venmo explicitly reserve the right to share transaction insights with partners.
 The cashless economy runs on data, and your spending is the fuel.